assaabloy-ppi/dualsalt/README.md

 and together use it to sign 'message'.

-The example also shows how anyone who has the virtual public key can encrypt for the A-B pair and how A+B together can descrypt such a message.
+The example also shows how anyone who has the virtual public key can encrypt for the A-B pair and how A-B together can decrypt such a message.

+Finally, the example show how A's and B's secret data can be rotated while preserving there ability to represent the same virtual key pair. µ

     byte[] pubKeyA = new byte[DualSalt.publicKeyLength];
     byte[] secKeyA = new byte[DualSalt.secretKeyLength];